seriybeliy11/Saturn_M/README.md

 The third function, **complex_dst_plot_contributors**, retrieves contributor data for the given date range and creates three visualizations: a bar chart of the number of commits by contributor, a bar chart of the number of lines added by contributor, and a bar chart of the number of lines deleted by contributor.

-To call the functions complex_dst_plot_pulls, complex_dst_plot_issues and complex_dst_plot_contributors, you need to pass the start and end dates of the period for which you want to receive data.
+To call the functions ***complex_dst_plot_pulls, complex_dst_plot_issues and complex_dst_plot_contributors***, you need to pass the start and end dates of the period for which you want to receive data.
 For example, if you want to get data from January 1, 2023 to January 31, 2023, you can call the functions as follows:
 ```
 start_date = "2023-01-01"
 end_date = "2023-01-31"